Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

   />
   <Figcaption>

   Single hair strand.
-The root is the first point in the strand, tip is the last.
+The root is the first point in the strand, and the tip is the last.
 If there are 4 points, there are 3 hair segments.
 Each point has a tangent vector.

   </Figcaption>
 </Figure>